dmitry-lavrik/vue-routes-to-types/readme.md

 ##  What is problem of vue router which we decide?

 Of course since v4.4.0+ Vue Router can work with typed routes.
-Link to official documentaion - <https://router.vuejs.org/guide/advanced/typed-routes.html>
+Link to official documentation - <https://router.vuejs.org/guide/advanced/typed-routes.html>

 We can define RouteNamedMap map and extends interface TypesConfig.